beyarkay/masters-thesis/src/02_background.md

 representation of a classifier's performance than a confusion matrix, they still do not provide a single number which can be used to give classifiers a total ordering.
-To this end, we will calculate the unweighted arithmetic mean of the per-class precision, recall, and $F_1$-scores\footnote{The unweighted average is sometimes referred to as the macro average, and the weighted average as the micro average.}:
+To this end, we will calculate the unweighted arithmetic mean of the per-class precision, recall, and $F_1$-scores:

 \begin{align}
     \text{Unweighted Precision} &= \frac{1}{|C|}\sum_{i=1}^{|C|} \text{Precision}_i \\